YashAgrawal19/person_car_detection/README.md

 Note: if you are using GPU then put 1 in Makefile otherwise put 0

 If the step 5 runs properly we will see an output as

 usage: ./darknet <function>

-If there is an error in step 5 run the following command and then again go to step 5 you will be able to fix the error "ENter the command to fix the error
+If there is an error in step 5 run the following command and then again go to step 5 you will be able to fix the error "Enter the command to fix the error

 #Daraset Preparation